 1. Tignes (2,100m) and Val d’Isere (1,850m)

 The Espace Killy ski area stays open until early May so is definitely one of the safest bets for good snow cover in late season.
-Val d’Isere benefits from its north-facing slopes while Tignes has high-altitude skiing on its Grande Motte glacier (3,400m) allowing it to remain open nine months of the year.
+Val d’Isere benefits from its north-facing slopes while Tignes has high-altitude skiing on its Grande Motte glacier (3,400m).
+This allows it to remain open nine months of the year.
 The combined 300 kilometres of high-altitude slopes attract everyone from families to freeriders.

 2. Val Thorens (2,300-3,200m)